• Skip to primary navigation

 Much of South Tyrol’s beauty stems from opposing forces of nature.
 It’s important to wear the proper gear and be mindful of weather conditions as we noted above.
 That means hiking in sandals isn’t wise and venturing onto questionable cliffs or unmarked areas is just plain stupid.
 You don’t need to risk injury or your life to capture that next rock star Instagram photo.

-Our South Tyrol Resource Library includes a hiking checklist that helps ensure you stay safe while consuming South Tyrol’s great outdoors.
-At a minimum, we recommend tossing an umbrella in your backpack when visiting in the spring, summer and fall.
+Our South Tyrol Travel Resources includes a packing list that helps ensure you stay safe while consuming South Tyrol’s great outdoors.
+At a minimum, we recommend tossing an umbrella or compact poncho in your backpack when visiting in the spring, summer and fall.
 We genuinely want you to have the adventure of a lifetime and that means using common sense and respecting nature.

 12. Matters of Money